awahlig/tailscale-serve-proxy/README.md

 ## Limitations
-Because `tailscaled` is running inside the proxy container, the web service cannot use it to connect to other devices on your Tailnet.
+Because `tailscaled` is running inside the proxy container, the web service cannot use it to connect to other machines on your Tailnet.

 ## License
 This project is using the Apache 2.0 license.